geraldhinson/geraldhinson.github.io/_posts/2025-09-10-On Microservices-Part6.md

 - Want to see what is failing?
 Just run a query on the Quarantined table.
 You will instantly know which entries failed, what processor logic failed them, and the error/exception thrown as part of that failure.
   - Recommendation: Having background monitoring checking this table for count of entries, etc. with appropriate notifications to the right mix of OPS/Engineering/Other is very powerful.

-> Some will now say “This Journal Reader with Processors model sounds just like lambda or [insert favorite cloud function here]!
+> Some will now say “This Journal Reader with Processors model sounds just like lambda or [insert favorite cloud function here]!"

 But, upon examination, the journal reader models offers a lot more in terms of benefits: